Bruno-Bells/dukka-test/README.md

 ## Contact

-If you want to contact me you can reach me at brunoodinukweeze1@gmail.com.
+If you want to contact me you can reach me at brunoodinukweze1@gmail.com.

 ## License

-This project uses the following license: [<MIT license>](<https://github.com/Bruno-Odinukweze/dukka-test/blob/main/LICENSE>).
+This project uses the following license: MIT license <https://github.com/Bruno-Odinukweze/dukka-test/blob/main/LICENSE>.